YarinBenZimra/Weather-App/README.md

 ### Environmental Variables:

-Ensure the .env file is correctly set up in the server folder.
-Without the WEATHER_API_KEY, the app will not function.
+Ensure the `.env` file is correctly set up in the `server` folder with a valid `WEATHER_API_KEY`.
+Without the key, the app will not function.

+---

 ## Troubleshooting:

 If the app doesn't start, make sure:

 - Node.js and npm are installed.
-- Check the server/logs folder for any error logs.
+- Check the `server/logs` folder for any error logs.
-- Verify the .env file in the server folder has the correct API key.
+- Verify the `.env` file in the server folder has the correct API key.

+---

 ## Summary Of The Commands To Run The App: